-For the quarter ended December 31, 2001, the Company reported net income of \$0.1 million, or a \$0.01 loss per diluted share, compared to a net loss of \$2.8 million, or a \$0.34 loss per diluted share, in the fourth quarter of 2000.
-The newly acquired United Kingdom subsidiary contributed \$0.4 million of 2001 fourth quarter net income, or \$0.04 per diluted share.
+For the quarter ended December 31, 2001, the company reported net income of \$1.9 million, or a \$0.18 per share diluted, compared to a net loss of \$2.1 million, or a \$0.25 loss per share diluted, in the fourth quarter of 2000.
+The newly acquired United Kingdom subsidiary contributed \$0.4 million of 2001 fourth quarter net income, or \$0.04 per share diluted.
 Net sales for the quarter grew five percent to \$178.1 million from \$169.4 million a year ago.
 Net sales for surfactants increased \$12.6 million (10 percent), due to the acquisition of the United Kingdom subsidiary and to increased foreign sales volume.
 Domestic revenues and volumes declined between quarters.
 Polymer sales fell \$3.9 million (12 percent) on a seven percent decline in sales volumes.
-Gross profit of \$25.1 million was down slightly from the \$25.2 million reported in the fourth quarter of 2000.
-Surfactants gross profit increased \$1.2 million, or seven percent, due to a \$3.2 million increase recorded by foreign operations.
+Gross profit of \$25.1 million was just shy of the \$25.2 million reported in the fourth quarter of 2000.
+Surfactants gross profit increased \$1.2 million, or seven percent, due to a \$3.6 million increase recorded by foreign operations.
 The acquisition of the United Kingdom subsidiary contributed \$1.9 million of the increased gross profit.
 Gross profit for polymers declined \$1.9 million, or 25 percent, between quarters due to reduced sales volume coupled with lower margins.
 All polymer businesses reported decreased quarterly earnings.
 Gross profit for specialty products was up \$0.6 million between quarters.
 Higher sales volume of higher margin products led to the growth.
-Operating expenses declined \$3.6 million, or 13 percent, in comparison with the fourth quarter of 2000.
-Administrative expenses dropped \$2.9 million, or 19 percent, between quarters.
+Operating expenses declined \$5.2 million, or 19 percent, in comparison with the fourth guarter of 2000.
+Administrative expenses dropped \$4.5 million, or 32 percent, between quarters.
 Legal and environmental expense decreased \$6.4 million from quarter to quarter due to \$6.1 million of prior year Maywood-related charges that did not recur in the fourth quarter of 2001.
-Most of these changes were related to potential future remediation costs at the Company's Maywood, New Jersey plant.
+Most of these changes were related to potential future remediation costs at the company's Maywood, New Jersey plant.
 Non-recurring fourth quarter 2000 acquisition investigation expenses of \$0.6 million also contributed to the decline.
-The decline was partially offset by \$2.7 million in expense incurred in 2001 related to the implementation of an enterprise resource planning system, \$0.8 million in expenses incurred by the new United Kingdom subsidiary and a \$1.6 million increase in expense related to the Company's deferred compensation plans.
+The decline was partially offset by \$2.7 million in expense incurred in 2001 related to the implementation of an enterprise resource planning system and \$0.8 million in expenses incurred by the new United Kingdom subsidiary.
 Marketing expenses decreased \$0.7 million, or 10 percent, between quarters due mostly to a \$1.2 million decrease in domestic bad debt expense resulting from improved collectibility estimates for certain accounts receivable.
 The decline was somewhat offset by \$0.3 million in marketing expense reported by the United Kingdom.
 Research and development expenses were flat between quarters.
 Philippine joint venture equity income increased \$0.5 million between quarters.
-Foreign currency exchange losses in 2000 resulting from a weaker Philippine peso accounted for most of the improvement.
+Foreign currency exchange losses in 2000 resulting from a weaker Philippine peso, accounted for most of the improvement.

-Interest expenses declined 10 percent between quarters.
-The decrease was due to lower overall borrowing rates, partially offset by an increased level of debt and lower investment income.
+Interest expenses declined 20 percent between quarters.
+The decrease was due to lower overall borrowing rates, partially offset by an increased level of debt.